 Drainage within the study area is accomplished through collection and conveyance by vertical pipes connected to the bridge piles, storm drains, concrete ditches, side drains, inlets, and cross drains.

-The project limits cross two stormwater basins, Basin 100 and Basin 200 as described below.
+The project limits cross one stormwater basin, Basin 200 as described below.